-- Cut the broccoli florets from the thick stalks, leaving an inch or two of stalk attached to the florets.
-Toss the rest of the stalks.
-Cut the remaining pieces into finger-food size pieces.
+- Cut the broccoli florets from the stalks, leaving about an inch of stalk attached.
+Throw away the excess stalks.
+Cut the remaining pieces into bite-size pieces.

-- Wash the florets and thoroughly dry them with paper towels.
-Make sure they’re 100% dry.
+- Wash the cut broccoli and thoroughly dry them with paper towels.
 If there’s moisture, the broccoli will end up steamed and tender, not browned and crisp.

-- Put the florets in a bowl and toss them with the garlic, salt and pepper and enough olive oil to coat each piece.
+- Put the broccoli in a bowl (these bowls have the best reviews!) and toss them with the garlic, salt and pepper and enough olive oil to coat each piece.

 - Arrange the broccoli on a cookie sheet in a single layer.
 Roast for 20 to 25 minutes, until crisp-tender and the tips of some of the florets are browned.
-If they start to get too brown midway through cooking, flip the broccoli with a spatula to expose some not-brown parts.
+If they start to get too brown midway through cooking, flip the broccoli with a spatula to cook them evenly.

-- Remove from the oven and immediately toss with lemon juice and Parmesan.
+- Remove from the oven and immediately toss with lemon juice and parmesan cheese.

 The broccoli is best served hot, but my kids and I ate it cold and still thought it was absolutely delicious!